 The lease liability is recognised at the commencement date of the lease.
 The Group measures the lease liability at the present value of the lease payments for the right to use the underlying asset during the lease term that are not paid at the commencement date.
 The lease term represents the noncancellable period of the lease, together with periods covered by an option either to extend or to terminate the lease when the Group is reasonably certain to exercise this option.
 Each option is considered separately.
-The probability for exercising the option is considered and the outcome is crucial to whether the option is (is not) included in the calculation of a lease liability.
+The probability for exercising the option is (is not) included in the calculation of a lease liability.